ProtectMyCar/DM-Interview/README.md

 If you've installed Visual Studio 2019 go ahead and open the [DM-Interview solution file](/DM-Interview.sln) and build the database.
 After the build is complete you should see a new database in `(LocalDB)/ProjectsV13` with all the tables and sample data.

-If you'd prefer to just [restore a backup file](/Docs/RestoreFromBackup.md) you can restore the included database backup file into a new database on any edition of SQL Server 2017.
-[Backup file](/Docs/Files/InterviewDB.bak)

 ## The Technical Interview Process

 ### Data Management Team